joaorodrigues3099/42/Get_Next_Line/README.md

 ### 4️⃣ **Cleanup After Testing**

-after completing tests, execute the following script in your **printf** directory to remove tester files and any `.o` files:
+After completing tests, execute the following script in your **printf** directory to remove tester files and any `.o` files:

    ```bash
    bash removetests.sh